Skip Navigation

 Who can have robotic surgery?

-Not every surgery can be performed with the da Vinci surgical system, and not everyone is a candidate for robotic-assisted surgery.
+Not every surgery can be performed with a robotic surgical system, and not every patient is a good candidate for these procedures.
 Your doctor will talk more with you about your surgical options when you discuss your treatment plan together.

 Benefits of robotic surgery may include: